Bisimulations Meet PCTL Equivalences for Probabilistic Automata: Simulations

-Given the results for weak bisimulations from Section~\ref{sec:weak}, the characterization of weak simulations is straightforward.
-Let us first introduce the definition of branching probabilistic simulation by Segala as follows: \begin{definition} A relation $\MC{R}\subseteq S\times S$ is a branching probabilistic simulation iff $s~\MC{R}~r$ implies that $L(s)=L(r)$ and for each $\TRAN{s}{\mu}$, there exists $\bTRANP{r}{\mu'}$ such that $\mu~\mathcal{R}~\mu'$.
+Given the results for weak bisimulation from Section~\ref{sec:weak}, the characterization of weak simulation is straightforward.
+Let us first introduce the definition of weak probabilistic simulation by Segala and Lynch~\cite{SegalaL95} as follows: \begin{defi} A relation $\MC{R}\subseteq S\times S$ is a weak probabilistic simulation iff $s~\MC{R}~r$ implies that $L(s)=L(r)$ and for each $\TRAN{s}{\mu}$, there exists $\bTRANP{r}{\mu'}$ such that $\mu~\DSI~\mu'$.